sufiyan0008/First-repository/README.md

 # First-repository
-This is A first repository
+This is a first repository